Binary clock design based on FPGA

 - BCD-Binary number conversion circuit diagram

-- Binary number multiplication circuit
+- Binary addition and subtraction circuit

 - Binary input decimal display circuit